 Timeshare Buying Tips

-Now that you know how timeshare work, you might want to buy one, but should you buy a timeshare resale or direct?
+Now that you know how timeshares work, you might want to buy one, but should you buy a timeshare resale or direct?
 At the end of the day, it is a matter of preference, but we recommend considering the timeshare resale market first.
 Check out the video to the left to help determine which is best for you and your family!

-According to ARDA, the average cost of a timeshare in 2021 was $24,140.
+According to ARDA, the average cost of a timeshare in 2022 was $23,940.
 If you’re looking to buy a timeshare, the resale market has ownership available at costs way lower than retail.
 The great thing about resale is that although from the secondary market, it is not second-rate.
 Brands work hard to keep their units looking luxurious, so you can purchase the same great ownership for less.
 Knowing the best buying tips is a great place to begin.

 Our number one piece of advice is to do your research on choosing the best possible ownership for you.
 Whether that means you want a fixed week in one location, so you can guarantee your spot every year or points-based ownership so you can travel to new resorts.
 There truly is a timeshare perfect for everyone’s preferences.
 The major flexibility is just one of many reasons why people still buy timeshares.

-There are many options to get out of a timeshare, but if a company advocates strongly against vacation ownership, tells you to stop paying your maintenance fees, or requests large upfront payments, it is wise to be wary and to make sure they are recognized by the American Resort Development Association (ARDA).
+There are many options to get out of a timeshare, but if a timeshare exit company advocates strongly against vacation ownership, tells you to stop paying your maintenance fees, or requests large upfront payments, it is wise to be wary and to make sure they are recognized by the American Resort Development Association (ARDA).

 If you’re looking to sell your timeshare, we can help with that all the way to close.
 Since we are real estate agents and timeshare experts, you can trust we’ll take care of you!
 If you’d like to know more about how to sell, be sure to check out our video.
 Or, to start the process today, fill out the form below.